Edge-Side Fingerprints of Service Tiering and Quota Throttling in Starlink: Methodology

 We define a stable segment as a contiguous interval where the portal-reported plan/quota state is unchanged.
 To avoid conflating transient effects near portal transitions with steady-state regimes, we discard a guard interval of $\pm120$~s around each portal state change and label only the remaining intervals of length $\geq T_{\min}$; in our dataset, the minimum stable-segment length is approximately 1~h~18~m~50~s.
 The low-rate plateaus reported in Sec.~III are empirical signatures of these portal-defined regimes on this deployment, not a labeling criterion.

-For each stable segment, we assign one of the following nominal states based on the portal-reported plan/quota status: \begin{itemize} \item S1 (stay-active): portal-reported stay-active regime. \item S2 (priority): pre-quota priority regime. \item S3 (post-quota throttled): portal-reported post-quota throttling regime. \item S4 (residential): portal-reported residential regime. \end{itemize} In subsequent analysis, S2 and S4 form a combined high-speed regime (S2/S4), while S1 and S3 are the two low-rate regimes.
+For each stable segment, we assign one of the nominal states in Table~\ref{tab:states} based on the portal-reported plan/quota status.

+In subsequent analysis, S2 and S4 form a combined high-speed regime (S2/S4), while S1 and S3 are the two low-rate regimes.
+S1 and S3 are both low-rate (capped) states, but only S3 is quota-triggered throttling; \(G\) is the post-depletion enforcement-delay window, grouped with high-speed operation in the detector and analyzed separately in the quota analysis.
 On this trace, S1 and S3 typically appear as stable low-rate plateaus around 0.5 Mbps and 1 Mbps, respectively.